By the end of this section, you will be able to:

 The Amendment Process

 Since ratification in 1789, the Constitution has been amended only twenty-seven times.
 The first ten amendments were added in 1791.
 Responding to charges by Anti-Federalists that the Constitution made the national government too powerful and provided no protections for the rights of individuals, the newly elected federal government tackled the issue of guaranteeing liberties for American citizens.
 James Madison, a member of Congress from Virginia, took the lead in drafting nineteen potential changes to the Constitution.

 Madison followed the procedure outlined in Article V that says amendments can originate from one of two sources.
 First, they can be proposed by Congress.
-Then, they must be approved by a two-thirds majority in both the House and the Senate before being sent to the states for potential ratification.
-States have two ways to ratify or defeat a proposed amendment.
-First, if three-quarters of state legislatures vote to approve an amendment, it becomes part of the Constitution.
-Second, if three-quarters of state-ratifying conventions support the amendment, it is ratified.
-A second method of proposal of an amendment allows for the petitioning of Congress by the states: Upon receiving such petitions from two-thirds of the states, Congress must call a convention for the purpose of proposing amendments, which would then be forwarded to the states for ratification by the required three-quarters.
-All the current constitutional amendments were created using the first method of proposal (via Congress).
+Then, they must be approved by a two-thirds majority in both the House and the Senate before being sent to the legislatures in all the states.
+If three-quarters of state legislatures vote to approve an amendment, it becomes part of the Constitution.
+A second method allows for the petitioning of Congress by the states: Upon receiving such petitions from two-thirds of the states, Congress must call a convention for the purpose of proposing amendments, which would then be forwarded to the states for ratification by the required three-quarters.
+All the current Constitutional amendments were created using the first method.